Ignite: Passion, Camaraderie, Competition, Dedication, Enthusiasm and Growth!

 The Mentoring Mission program skillfully incorporates Harvard Business School (HBS) case study materials into high school curricula in the Chicago area.
 Students study, discuss and apply business principles directly in the cases, motivating students to understand how educational skills can be utilized in day-to-day pragmatic applications.

 What is a case?

 A case is a description of a management situation.
 Most cases range in length from 10-20 pages of text and exhibits.
 A case is not written to illustrate correct or incorrect handling of an administrative situation, nor is there an editorial bias that implies a particular conclusion.
 (Excerpted from Case Studies for Harvard Business School) The cases build self-confidence, problem-solving, critical thinking and time management skills to better equip students for college.
 The cases also act as a bridge, connecting business leaders to the future and offering them a chance to affect the lives of young people very directly.

 A wonderful collaboration between HBS alumni and high school students happened for six years in a suburbs of Chicago – the Mentoring & Leadership Course – the brainchild of high school outreach director/teacher Carol Valentino-Barry and Charles M. Duncan (HBS 2004), with encouragement from HBS and Chair of the school's MBA program, Dr. Jan Rivkin.
 From 2013-2018, a total of 105 students participated in the program at Ridgewood High School and received dual credit through Triton College.

 For the 2018-2019 school year, the program moved to the Chicago Public School system, where 32 students from Whitney Young Magnet High School participated and received 3 hours of dual credit from Malcolm X College.
 Students ran independent service projects with the Salvation Army, Sarah's Circle Women's Shelter, and OpenBooks.

-2020-2021, our work continues and expands.
-Partnering with Junior Achievement, Mentoring Mission held mock interviews for 70 CPS students.
+2020-2022, our work continues and expands.
+Partnering with Junior Achievement, Mentoring Mission held mock interviews for over 200 CPS students.
 Thank you to our mentors from Oracle, Choice Hotels, Conagra Brands, ACH Foods, National Plastic Association and others.